nshiny/takeover/README.md

 Python 3.4 is required; if you can't import Enum check your version.

+The trueskill python module is also required; install it with "easy_install trueskill" from a command prompt.
+You'll need to execute this from Python34/Scripts if python isn't in your path.

 Run the project with main.py.
 When parameters get added they should be documented there as well.

 Bots consist of a single python file committed to the bots directory; please limit names to alphanumeric characters and underscores.
 Poke me for commit access when you have a bot ready.